Maggie Carpenter, MD

 Becky Scott is a pediatrician and Fellow of the American Academy of Pediatrics.
 She trained at NYU and has practiced at several NYC hospitals, most recently at New York Presbyterian Hospital.
+She is currently studying for her Master of Public Health at NYU.
 Becky grew up in Pittsburg, PA and now lives with her husband and two sons in Brooklyn, NY.

 Kristen and her husband Mark had just begun settling into their year in Gondar, Ethiopia when they learned of our cervical cancer prevention project.
 While she works in the OB/GYN Department at the University in Gondar she will be able to continue the training and mentoring of providers.
 She is a longtime Northwest resident who works at Swedish Medical Center in Seattle during her normal life.